ek0ms/react-schedule-display/README.md

-# Appcues jeffrey-zhen-calendar

 ---

 ## Overview

-This challenge was completed in ReactJS.
+This was completed in ReactJS.
 The majority of the functionality resides in App.js.

 **Event.js:** Returns Event class with properties gathered from EventList.js